Rainbow Transformations Foundation · For Community Organizations

 Long waitlists are the reality.
 But waitlists not paired with meaningful triage leave TGI clients holding risk and instability alone — often for months.
 Broadly framed LGBTQIA+ services are often not built to hold the distinctive pressures facing TGI people.

-RTF provides affirmation, stabilization, and TGI-specific relational support before, during, and around your clinical systems — so fewer people fall through the gap between intake and appointment.
+RTF provides affirmation, stabilization, and TGI-specific peer support before, during, and around your clinical systems — so fewer people fall through the gap between intake and appointment.

 02